n-ce/YTFLIX/README.md

 An new Category "Originals" is to be added in the upcoming releases containing a list of Officially Released Content on YouTube, such as the movie "Samadhi", "AlphaGo", "PodCasts" & documentaries.

 ## Notice
+The Dev Branch should be Considered for Pull Requests.
-The Bulma Branch is a lighter implementation of ytflix, but is still considered to be unstable, do not fork the main branch then merge into Bulma or vice versa.
+The Bulma Branch is a lighter implementation of ytflix, and is being simultaneously developed, do not fork the main branch then merge into Bulma or vice versa.
 It creates massive inconsistencies.
-The Bulma Page is live at https://n-ce.github.io/ytflix